 Some more about me

 I am Not A People Person.
 I love inanimate objects a little too much.
 I once lived next door to an international man of mystery.
 I have an unfortunate habit of flooding my own house.
 I am never knowingly seen without a hair elastic on one wrist.
 I was voted ‘Most Likely to Be a Bit Better Looking When She’s Older’ in high school.
 As a child, I was obsessed with horses and Enid Blyton stories.
 I hate birthdays, New Year’s Eve, and cold weather.
 I am terrified of crabs.
 I feel like things haven’t really happened to me until I’ve written about them.
 I’m so pale that if I don’t wear makeup, everyone assumes I’m dying.
 I’m an only child.
-I was not named after my red hair (I was actually named after my mum’s friend’s dog).
-I once declined an invite to my own leaving party.
+I was not named after my red hair.
+I once declined an invite to my own party.
 I had an elective c-section because I was convinced I’d die during childbirth.
 I don’t have a favourite book, song or movie, and get anxious when asked to choose one.
+“Why does it always happen to YOU, Amber?” is the thing people say to me most often.
 I love sad songs and books about mysterious old houses, and I never know how to finish these kind of lists.

 Want to know more?
 Just ask…